eslint/eslint/docs/src/use/command-line-interface.md

 #### `--quiet`

-This option allows you to disable reporting on warnings.
-If you enable this option, only errors are reported by ESLint.
+This option allows you to disable reporting on warnings and running of rules set to warn.
+If you enable this option, only errors are reported by ESLint and only rules set to error will be run.

 * **Argument Type**: No argument.